 Applicable to the Richmond campus only.
 Students will be issued access cards for entry to the main campus and student lounge area, from the upper mall of Lansdowne.

-Please update your SIN number under “Profile” via student information system (AmpEducator).
+Please update your SIN number under “Profile” via student information system (AmpEducator) Before February 1.
 If you do not provide your SIN, you may be subject to a penalty from CRA pursuant to the Income Tax Regulations.

-– Students who studied at VPC after 2018 can download from your student information system.
+– Students who studied in VPC after 2018 can download from your student information system.

-– Students who studied at VPC between 2014- 2018, can send an email to kathyp@vpcollege.com to request their T2202 form with personal information.
+– Students who studied in VPC between 2015- 2018, can send an email to accassistant@vpcollege.com to request his T2202 form with personal information.

-– Students who studied at VPC before 2014 will not get a T2202 form as per CRA regulation.
+– Students who studied in VPC before 2015 will not get T2202 form as CRA regulation.

 Social Insurance Number – Overview